AlexanderEggers/autotarget/README.md

 }
 ```

-How do I use AutoIntent?
+How do I use AutoTarget?
 (Step-by-step introduction for 0.1.0)
 -------------------

 1. Add the annotations